DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Set Power
-turns the display on or off;
+turns the display on or off.\
 **Return:** a 5 byte acknowledge notify with state 1

 ```